 The data retention periods are listed in the table below.

 Please note, your data will be destroyed within one (1) month maximum from the date you requested to unsubscribe.

 Creation and management of your account on the Site > Deletion after three (3) years of inactivity.

-Management of claims and compliance > Duration of the claim and five (5) years from the date of its resolution.
+Management of legal claims and compliance purposes > Duration of the claim and five (5) years from the date of its resolution.
+Duration of the claim and five (5) years from the date of its resolution.